gamikapunsisi/gamikapunsisi/README.md

 ## 💼 About Me

-I'm Gamika Punsisi, a 🎓 Computing Student, 💻 Software Engineer, 📊 Data Scientist, 🧠 ML Developer and 📢 Content Creator.
+I'm Gamika Punsisi, a 🎓 Computing Student, 💻 Software Engineer, 🧠 ML Developer and 📢 Content Creator.

 2+ years’ experience in full-stack development using Laravel, Python, MySQL, React, and more.
 Passionate about building efficient, scalable solutions and solving complex problems.